MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

 ## Calculate sentiments from responses to text-based questions

 You can use sentiment analysis to determine whether user responses for a survey are positive, neutral, or negative.
-Sentiments are calculated from responses to the text-based questions you've selected.
 To select text-based questions for sentiment analysis, go to the text-based question, and move the **Sentiment** toggle to the On position.
 By default, this toggle is turned off.
-If you don't select any text-based question for sentiment analysis, sentiment data won't be generated.
+If you don't select any text-based question for sentiment analysis, NPS question response will be used for showing sentiment.
+If there is no NPS question or it is not answered, sentiment data won't be generated.

+When you select the text-based questions for sentiment analysis, their responses are sent to Azure Cognitive Services for further processing.
+Each answer to the text-based question that is marked for sentiment analysis will have a sentiment associated with it.
+As there can be multiple such answers in a survey response, the sentiment for a survey response is calculated from the last answered text-based question.
+The sentiment for a survey is calculated as the numerical average of all responses in the survey.

 ### See also